 Follow this for 5 miles and make a right at the signed junction for Big Sandy Opening.
 Follow this road for 10 more miles to reach the trailhead.

-It takes 2 hours and 20 minutes to get to the trailhead form Rock Springs or 1 hour and 40 minutes form Farson.
+It takes 2 hours and 20 minutes to get to the trailhead from Rock Springs or 1 hour and 40 minutes from Farson.

 Driving Times to Farson: